willflet/old_website/_pages/about.md

 ### How would you describe yourself?

 In most ways I am unremarkable.
-Let's get that out of the way for starters.
+That's a given.

 For a general picture of me, though...
 I'm an ex-academic who works with artificial intelligence techniques, primarily machine learning.
 I can talk to